OUR PARTNERS

 “Improving youth mental health”

-A one-year $50,000 grant positioned the longstanding local Consortium of ten early childhood and mental health organizations to build capacity through pilot training and development of early childhood professionals.
+A one-year $50,000 grant positions the longstanding local Consortium of ten early childhood and mental health organizations to build capacity through pilot training and development of early childhood professionals.
 (2023)

 Learn more about our work with the Consortium for Resilient Children.